HPirani/LoadCellmain/README.md

-LoadCell
-➡️ Reverse Engineering 'AND' Lab weighting device with HT1621 LCD
+# ➡️ Reverse Engineering 'AND' Lab weighting device with HT1621 LCD

 ✔️ I Used AVR Atmega16 For RePlacing Withy Its MicroController.